All you need to know about a Mount Etna Tour – do it yourself, with a car or with an organised trip

 - Mount Etna north or south side: do not assume they are the same.
 In fact, they are very different.
 The north side has a mix of vegetation and black lava stones, a nice colour contrast.
 It is somehow more spectacular, however, you will be able to reach the summit only from the south side, almost black monotone, and specifically from Rifugio Sapienza.

-- Mount Etna Cable Car: it starts from the Rifugio Sapienza, at 1923m, to end, after 15-20 minutes, at the altitude of 2,500m.
+- Mount Etna Cable Car: it starts from the Rifugio Sapienza, at 1923m, to end, after 15-20 minutes, at an altitude of 2,500m.
 You would need to buy a return ticket (around €30) if you do it yourself.
 Keep in mind that even with an organised tour, the ticket may be not included (ask the tour operator if not specified).
 Read more information about the Cable Car below

 - Summit tours: they all start from the end station of the cable car, at 2,500 meters.
 You have two possibilities: a 4×4 bus and/or trekking.
 Read more below.
 At the moment you cannot climb to the absolute peak for safety reasons.